awesome231/Discord-Channel-Indexer/README.md

 THIS SCRIPT DOES NOT STEAL ANY INFORMATION!! **MAKE IT A HABIT TO CHECK CODE BEFORE RUNNING IT!!**

 ⚠ USING THIS IS A VIOLATION AGAINST DISCORD'S TERMS OF SERVICE USE AT YOUR OWN RISK!!!!!! ⚠ (alt)

+default log settings go to the root of your drive